 Increased product quality, release speed, debug rate, system stability, and overall customer experience

 Where, previously, four engineers were spending an entire day to run 80-100 tests every two weeks, Surrey’s team hesitated to add new test cases that would increase their manual testing load.

 But today, using BrowserStack Automate, the team runs more than 400 tests every day—in just 20 minutes.

 Deadlines now come from customer requests, rather than the testing process itself.
 When a new feature is ready, Surrey’s team releases it the next day.

 “Since everything is automated now, we are getting more quality and stability into our product.
 We aren’t stuck with this two-week release cycle,” says Surrey.

 With significantly fewer bugs and greater coverage than they ever had with manual tests, the LeanIX engineering team happily adds new tests daily.
-Collectively, they’re working toward new releases two to three times a day.
+Collectively, they’re working toward new releases multiple times a day.

 “Our ultimate goal is continuous delivery.
 BrowserStack is one major part in developing that capability,” Surrey says.